Misfortune is never mournful to the soul that accepts it;

 Just what I needed most, they offer free wi-fi!
 The staff were super friendly.
 They let me use the reception’s desktop pc to do my business for an hour or two.

 After we settled everything, it’s time to switch back to holiday mood.
-We hailed a habal habal to take us to the famed Cloud 9 board walk.
+We hailed a motorcycle (habal habal) to take us to the famed Cloud 9 board walk.

 walk all the way to the end of the wooden bridge to get the best view of the world-famous surf break

 I take it that this isn’t a good time to surf.
 This Surfing capital of Asia is best to visit during the months of July to November.
 Siargao hosts Annual International Surfing competition.
-The “Cloud Nine” is perhaps the most renowned surf break while there is also Siargao High Waves which measures 10 – 15 feet high.
+The “Cloud Nine” is perhaps the most renowned surf break with Siargao High Waves measuring 10 – 15 feet high.
 Wow.

 Even at an off-peak season, a lot of foreign visitors flocked the area.
 Some even staying for month-long or more.
 When I had the chance to ask a friendly german diver about how is he coping up with living in the island for 6 months already, he answered that he likes the simple life that Siargao offers.
 The community is so small that everyone knew each other.
 It’s away from the hustle and bustle of city life.
 Lucky him, he found a perfect home away from home.